-Both federally and at a state-level, the health care community is moving toward integrated care.
-The Centers for Medicare and Medicaid Services announced in November 2016 a final rule revising payment for primary care services for patients with multiple chronic conditions including behavioral health issues participating in an integrated care structure including Collaborative Care.53 These codes allow the primary care provider to bill for "behavioral health care manager activities, in consultation with a psychiatric consultant," and subsequent behavioral health care manager activities in increments of 60 and 30 minutes.54 Find more information via the AIMS Center here.
+Clinical and financial integration are separate components of full integration.
+This Report and Recommendations are focused on clinical integration, but clinical integration must be supported by financial integration to be sustainable.
+Both federally and at a state-level, the health care community is moving toward both integrated care and integrated financing.
+The Centers for Medicare and Medicaid Services announced in November 2016 a final rule revising payment for Medicare for primary care services for patients with multiple chronic conditions including behavioral health issues participating in an integrated care structure including Collaborative Care.
+These codes allow the primary care provider to bill for "behavioral health care manager activities, in consultation with a psychiatric consultant," and subsequent behavioral health care manager activities in increments of 60 and 30 minutes.
+Find more information via the AIMS Center here.